Zenol/blog/posts/an-alternative-error-handling-strategy-cpp/en.md

 Hi.
 This short post is to talk about a subject that should interest many
 programers: error handling.

-Error handling is the "dar side" of programming.
+Error handling is the "dark side" of programming.
 It is both the heart of "real world" applications, and the hard stuff you would like to hide.

-Since the "C years", I know three big way of handling errors.
+Since the C years, I know three big way of handling errors.

 Do it C-style: return code
 ===========================